cmatthew206/scoreboard/README.md

 ## Prerequisites

 The Arduino IDE is used for programming the Arduino Mega.
 See the download page [here](https://www.arduino.cc/en/Main/Software) and select the installer for your operating system.
+An external 5V power source fed into the barrel jack connector is needed to power the system.

 ## Running the tests